Posted on August 29, 2021

 How long did they live in Gardena?

-And when did Diana and her family move to 13055 Moorpark St?
+When did Diana and her family move to 13055 Moorpark St in Studio City/Sherman Oaks?

 I first connected the family to 13055 Moorpark St. address by an online city building permit dated in Dec. of 1952.

-This house was located on the west side of Studio City close to the eastern border with Sherman Oaks.
+This house on Moorpark Street was located on the west side of Studio City close to the eastern border with Sherman Oaks.
 Specifically, off of the intersection of Coldwater Canyon and Ventura Blvd.

-The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.
-Apparently you could fish there.
+The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV venue landmark.

 There is a 1947 City document I have been unable to download; indicating a “food store” at 13251 Moorpark St. The building was not owned by the Marinellos.